openstack/project-team-guide/doc/source/stable-branches.rst

 ----------------------

-Each project with a stable branch will have a project-specific stable maintenance team, which will be in charge of reviewing backports for a given project, following the stable branch policy.
+Each project with a stable branch will have a project-specific stable maintenance Gerrit team called PROJECTNAME-stable-maint.
+This team will have CodeReview+2 and Workflow+1 rights over the stable branches, and be in charge of reviewing backports for a given project, following the rules of the stable branch policy.
 Originally that group should be the project Stable Branch Cross-Project Liaison + the stable maintenance core team.
 Those groups are managed by the stable maintenance core team, names are added after the suggestion of the Stable Branch cross-project liaison.